josipamrsa/Incohearent/README.md

 >> 13.7.2020. - Phrase generator (server)
 >> 14.7.2020. - Session screen started
 >> 17.7.2020. - Phrase display on session screen
 >> 20.7.2020. - Phrase display for GameMaster and other players, UI changes
+>> 22.7.2020. - Dynamically created elements for each player - game master